mmastrac/i8051/crates/i8051/README.md

 # i8051 Emulator

-This crate provides an emulator for the i8051 microcontroller.
+This crate provides a fast, `unsafe`-free emulator for the i8051 microcontroller.

+The 8051 (a.k.a. the MCS-51) is a 8-bit microcontroller that was very common in the 1980s and 1990s, and is still used in many modern devices.

+There are a number of different variants of the 8051, and this crate supports a CPU like the original 8051, but with a zero-flag extension.

 ## Usage